-Waiver Title Waiver Type Enrollment Cap Effective Date Expiration Date Vermont Global Commitment to Health 1115 None 10/01/2005 12/31/2028
+Waiver Title Waiver Type Enrollment Cap Effective Date Expiration Date Vermont Global Commitment to Health 1115 None 10/01/2005 12/31/2027

 - The Global Commitment to Health section 1115 demonstration waiver designates the Department of Vermont Health Access (DVHA) as the managed care entity for the Vermont Medicaid program. - Savings generated through the waiver can be invested to expand eligibility, to fund public health programs, and to enter into joint public-private health care initiative programs. - LTSS and home- and community-based services (HCBS) are included in the Global Commitment to Health waiver. - HCBS and LTSS are delivered FFS. - The state breaks HCBS service delivery into four programs.
 See the next slide. - At this time, Vermont Medicaid does not utilize a waitlist for individuals with high level of needs.
-For individuals in the Choices for Care program with a moderate level of need, the state may place individuals on the waitlist if the state follows the special provision to ensuring these individuals receive care. - The waiver was most recently approved for a five-year period beginning in January 2017 and ending in December 2021.
-This approval included a new authorization to enter into ACO arrangements that align in design with those of other health care payers in the Vermont all-payer ACO Model - A September 2019 amendment allows the state to provide residential treatment for addiction disorder treatment in an IMD. - A December 2019 detailed the state's SMI/SED Demonstration Implementation Plan. - A June 2021 waiver renewal requested the approval to include: coverage for incarcerated individuals, SUD benefits for low- and moderate-income individuals, residential mental health coverage, a permanent supportive housing pilot, workforce development, participation in the health information exchange, and deployment of an electronic patient engagement platform.
+For individuals in the Choices for Care program with a moderate level of need, the state may place individuals on the waitlist if the state follows the special provision to ensuring these individuals receive care. - Recent amendments included: - Entering into ACO arrangements that align in design with those of other health care payers in the Vermont all-payer ACO Models, - Allowing the state to provide residential treatment for addiction disorder treatment in an IMD. - An SMI/SED Demonstration Implementation Plan. - Coverage for incarcerated individuals, SUD benefits for low- and moderate-income individuals, residential mental health coverage, a permanent supportive housing pilot, workforce development, participation in the health information exchange, and deployment of an electronic patient engagement platform. - Catalyze efforts to address the mental health, substance use, and housing crises in the state, and enable an innovative new payment methodology.